 Luckily Annie came through the ordeal intact.

-When he had outgrown his Shetland Pony it was suggested to Jack that he give it to the Bland girls on Nuwejaarsvlei.
+When Jack had outgrown his Shetland Pony his parents suggested to him that he give it to the Bland girls on Nuwejaarsvlei.
 He looked dubious but his parents encouraged him.

 “Will you do that?” they prodded him.